 The geometry problem

 The clamshell only worked on the early 737s because the JT8D was a slim, low-bypass-ratio turbofan.
 The whole engine was only 1.04 metres in diameter at the cowling.
-The 737’s low-slung mounting put the engine almost in physical contact with the ground at full strut compression — clearance under the engine at touchdown was roughly 38 centimetres.
-A clamshell that pivoted out into that 38-centimetre gap was just possible.
+The 737’s low-slung mounting put the engine almost in physical contact with the ground at full strut compression — clearance under the engine at touchdown was well under a metre.
+A reverser that pivoted out into that narrow gap was just possible.
 A larger-diameter modern engine simply could not have done it.

 Why the design got replaced

 The first 737 generation — the -100 and -200 — was built around the JT8D from the start.
 Boeing’s own engineering data, however, said the clamshell was a sub-optimal solution.
-The 727’s tail-mounted JT8Ds had the same reversers and the same problem: at full reverse thrust, only about 40 per cent of the engine’s exhaust energy was actually being redirected forward.
-The other 60 per cent escaped at an angle close to 90 degrees, which contributed almost nothing to deceleration.
-Boeing’s wind-tunnel data showed that a “target” reverser — a single rotating deflector positioned downstream of the exhaust plug — was approximately twice as effective at low engine pressure ratios.
+The 727’s tail-mounted JT8Ds had the same reversers and the same problem: at full reverse thrust, a large share of the engine’s exhaust energy was never redirected forward at all, escaping at an angle close to 90 degrees and contributing almost nothing to deceleration.
+Boeing’s wind-tunnel data showed that a “target” reverser — a single rotating deflector positioned downstream of the exhaust plug — was significantly more effective at low engine pressure ratios — which is exactly the fix the 737 received in 1969.

 When Boeing redesigned the 737 around the CFM56-3 high-bypass turbofan in the early 1980s, the engine was simply too large to use a clamshell at all.
-The CFM56 has a 1.83-metre fan diameter — almost twice the JT8D’s intake.
+The CFM56-3 has a 1.52-metre (60-inch) fan diameter — roughly one and a half times the JT8D’s intake.
 There was not enough vertical clearance under the wing for a clamshell to pivot.
 The -300, -400 and -500 instead used cascade-style fan reversers: sliding sleeves on the outer engine cowling that, when deployed, exposed vents in the casing through which the high-volume fan airflow was redirected forward.
 Almost every modern airliner uses the same architecture today.

 The 30 aircraft still flying